Monday, July 19, 2010

 Growing up a music fanatic in both the lower West Village of Manhattan and Brooklyn's Sheepshead Bay in the 70s wasn't always fun and games.
 The "neighborhood" guys where I lived in Manhattan weren't so forgiving for my longish hair and not so secret love of all things Bowie and Bolan.
 One afternoon, on my way home from school and my standard daily visit to one of the many record stores on Bleecker Street, three of these tree stumps in Keds followed me, throwing bottles, rocks and cans, taunting me with the creative cheer, "Fuck you, you Mott The Hoople faggot," until one of the bottles actually hit me.
 That last move sent them and me, running.

 A worse day, was when the same trio threw me against a car, grabbed my record bag out of my hands, took out my just purchased Patti Smith "Gloria" picture sleeve and started playing Frisbee.
-(Remember, these were guys who, when they heard the term "fatty embolism," thought it was a guy who ran numbers on Mulberry Street.)
-That incident led to the 8" wide by 5" deep pocket I had my grandmother sew on the inside of my winter coat, so I could hide 45s from the thugs of Thompson Street.
+(Remember, these were guys who thought a fatty embolism was a guy who ran numbers on Mulberry Street.)
+I learned quickly how to hide 45s from the thugs of Thompson Street.